SDuari/Supervised-Keyword-Extraction/README.md

 # Usage Instruction
-The proposed framework is implemented using R (version 3.3.1) and relevant packages5 (igraph, tm, RWeka, caret and pROC).
+The proposed framework is implemented using R (version 3.3.1) and relevant packages (igraph, tm, RWeka, caret and pROC).
 Below, we present the pipeline for testing an unseen document.

 ### Pipeline for testing unseen documents